22 injured in 5.5-magnitude earthquake in China's Yunnan Province - ExBulletin

 22 injured in 5.5-magnitude earthquake in China’s Yunnan Province

-At least 22 people were injured in a 5.5-magnitude earthquake that struck Ninglang County, southwest China’s Yunnan Province, on Sunday, local authorities said.
+Kunming, Jan.
+2 (Xinhua) — 22 people were injured in a 5.5-magnitude earthquake that hit Ninglang County in southwest China’s Yunnan Province at 3:02 p.m.
+Sunday, local authorities said.

+The Yunnan Provincial Seismological Bureau has activated the level three emergency response and dispatched a 23-member work team to the quake-hit area.

-The quake occurred around 3.02 pm, with the epicenter about 60 kilometers from the Ninglang County seat of Lijiang City, and 3 kilometers from the nearest town of Yongning, Xinhua news agency reported.
+The epicenter was about 60 kilometers from the county seat of Ninglang County in Lijiang City and 110 kilometers from the ancient city of Lijiang, which is a UNESCO World Heritage Site.
+The quake struck at a depth of 10 kilometers, according to the China Earthquake Networks Center (CENC).

+The county’s publicity department said that as of 5:40 p.m., no deaths or building collapses had been reported.
+It added that the electricity, telecommunications, road and water conservancy facilities in the quake-hit areas are basically intact.

-The Ninglang Publicity Department said that a number of tiles falling from the village residences could be spotted at the scene.
+Sources with the Publicity Department of Ninglang said that a number of tiles falling from the village residences could be spotted at the scene.

+Rescuers are still examining the victims and other damage caused by the quake.

-The affected area with seismic intensity greater than six spans 1,389 square kilometers, an area with a population of 24,000, the report said.
+The affected area with seismic intensity greater than 6 spans 1,389 square kilometers, an area with a population of 24,000.

 Sources